These notes cover my half of our 3rd year module ph327

 There will be two one-hour lectures each week throughout semester 2.
-There are also two problem sheets (one in Atomic and one in Molecular Physics) worth 15% each, and a two-hour exam for 70% at the end.
+There are also two problem sheets (one in Atomic and one in Molecular Physics) worth 10% each, approximately weekly quizzes on Blackboard for a total of 10%, and a two-hour exam for 70% at the end.
+There are also exercises interspersed in the notes, which should give students an opportunity to reflect on the material and test their appreciation of it without the pressure to get it right at once for credit.

 The Atomic Physics part of the module covers these topics: